skulpt/skulpt/source/Files/files.rst

     Invariant Sections being Forward, Prefaces, and Contributor List, no Front-Cover Texts, and no Back-Cover Texts.
 A copy of the license is included in the section entitled "GNU Free Documentation License".

+..  shortname:: Files
+..  description:: This is the introduction to the basic idea of a text file

 Working with Data Files
 =======================